 - Chattanooga, Tennessee’s Ruby Falls, located in the deepest commercial cave in America, is the largest underground waterfall in the country.
 Ruby Falls has curricula that includes how to build a stalactite.
 Rock City, accessible by world’s steepest passenger railway, has curriculum that teaches geology and botany.

-- The Smithsonian-affiliated Museum of the Rockies in Bozeman, Montana, has several learning videos and other teaching materials online to bring science and history to life.
+- The Smithsonian-affiliated Museum of the Rockies in Bozeman, Montana, has several learning videos, teaching materials online and other virtual resources to bring science and history to life.

 - Benjamin Franklin contributed a tremendous amount of innovation to our country as a Founding Father, inventor, musician, writer and more.
-Explore his life through lesson plans from PBS.
+Explore his life through lesson plan materials from PBS.

 - The Henry Ford Museum of American Innovation began as the father of the assembly line’s personal collection of historic objects, which Ford started collecting in 1906.
 It is now home to a number of important historical collections such as Thomas Edison’s laboratory and the Wright Brothers’ bicycle shop.
-The museum offers a rich database of educational resources help educators provide engaging interactive educational programs.
+The museum offers a rich database of educational resources help educators provide engaging interactive educational programs and virtual field trip options.

-- Students can explore the science of aerodynamics, learn about the cultural history surrounding aviation, test their knowledge of geography and more through the Smithsonian Air & Space Museum’s interactive activities.
+- Students can explore the science of aerodynamics, learn about the cultural history surrounding aviation, test their knowledge of geography and more through the Smithsonian Air & Space Museum’s interactive activities and virtual programs.

-- The 2020 Summer Olympics is postponed to 2021, but your kids can learn about the history of the Games with this directory of resources designed to have your child win a gold medal—or at least make their own.
+- Students can learn about the history of the Olympics through the United States Olympic & Paralympic Museum.
+Its educational resources provide STEAM lessons for a range of grades.
+This directory of resources about the Games is designed to have your child win a gold medal—or at least make their own.

 - Celebrate the greatest baseball teams in history with resources from The National Baseball Hall of Fame to teach children about the history of the game.